isaacblum/412penn.com/house-rules.md

 * 🦌 Wildlife like deer may be present, especially near the apple tree
 * 🛑 Do not approach or feed animals

 Use caution on uneven ground or around sharp objects.
+Guests acknowledge the natural terrain and condition of the outdoor property may pose risks.
+By using these areas, guests accept full responsibility for their own safety and agree to hold the host harmless from any claims of injury or damage.

 ---